shimaamiri/Experimental_Assignment1/README.md

 ### Pseudocode

-You can find the Pseudocode here:
+You can find the Pseudocode of Robot_controller node:

 ```python